-1. For PHA and Tribe/TDHE applicants, the number of positions is determined by number of ACC units.
-(Tribes/TDHEs should use the number of units counted as Formula Current Assisted Stock for FY 2007 as defined in 24 CFR 1000.316).
-Tribes that have not previously received funds from the Department under the U.S. Housing Act of 1937 should count housing units under management that are owned and operated by the Tribe and that are identified in their housing inventory as of September 30, 2007.
+1. For PHA and Tribe/TDHE applicants, the number of positions is determined by number of ACC units under contract.
+PHAs must use the number of occupied conventional public housing units as of September 30, 2008.
+Tribes/TDHEs should use the number of units counted as Formula Current Assisted Stock for FY 2008 as defined in 24 CFR 1000.316 and 1000.314.
+Tribes that have not previously received funds from the Department under the U.S. Housing Act of 1937 should count housing units under management that are owned and operated by the tribe and that are identified in their housing inventory as of September 30, 2008.
 Applicants may apply for up to 3 Service Coordinators depending on the size and type of the applicant.
 Program ratio for number of eligible Service Coordinators is in the table above under "Award Amounts."

-The Service Coordinator does not have to serve all residents in a particular PHA or development however each Service Coordinator must serve a minimum of 50 units.
-Service Coordinators generally serve an average of between 75 - 400 residents.
+The Service Coordinator does not have to serve all residents in a particular PHA or Project.
+However, each Service Coordinator must serve a minimum of 50 units.
+Additionally, only one application per Project will be granted.
+Service Coordinators generally serve an average of between 50 - 400 residents.
 Part of the Service Coordinator's role is to convene a Program Coordinating Committee, similar to that required in the Family Self-Sufficiency program, to coordinate services for families and/or elderly residents.
 HUD expects that all entities wishing to serve residents at a particular PHA will have coordinated their grant-seeking efforts.
-If more than one application proposing to serve the same development/Asset Management Project (AMP) is received, they will both be reviewed and if both are deemed to enter the lottery, the first chosen will be funded.
+If more than one application proposing to serve the same Project is received, they will both be reviewed and if both are deemed to enter the lottery, the first chosen will be funded.

 2. Non-Profit Applicants may apply with the support of a PHA or with the support of one or more RAs.
-A non-profit applicant with support from a PHA may apply to serve a PHA/Tribe/TDHE using the same ratio as above.
+A non-profit applicant with support from a PHA may apply to serve a PHA/tribe/TDHE using the ratios stated above.
 A non-profit applicant applying with the support of an RA(s) may apply for up to one Service Coordinator per RA (or set of RAs if combining RAs is required to achieve the minimum number of units to be served) for a total of not more than three SCs per PHA.
-(This may serve more than three RAs per PHA, if more than one RA needs to combine in order to meet the minimum number of residents required for an SC position.)
+(This may serve more than three RAs per PHA, if more than one RA need to combine in order to meet the minimum number of residents required for an SC position.)